labmlai/labml/readme.md

 labml app-server
 ```

-For more detailed guide please refer to [this](https://github.com/labmlai/labml/blob/master/guides/server-setup.md)
+For a more comprehensive guide, please refer to [this](https://github.com/labmlai/labml/blob/master/guides/server-setup.md).

 ### 📚 Documentation